Lockaa/ProjectModule1/README.md

     filled in data and did extra formatting                       15:15 - 17:45 Challenges (would like help with this one later): getting the formatting to be in the right spot with CSS work (flex box is very sensitive) [boxes were getting 'squished' and the page wouldn't scroll]

+    2/7/2025:
+    worked on Javascript functionality                            14:00 - 17:00

+    Challenges (stuff I wanna work on later with help):
+    I tried to, as a QoL feature, to have the contact form automatically be clicked on when the user clicks 'Contact Us'. this did not work. nothing too much else was a problem.